francescorn/francescorn/README.md

 I am Frances Cornwall.

-I am a contributor to WebKit's WebInspectorUI and Chromium's DevTools.
+I am a contributor to WebKit's WebInspectorUI.

 I proposed an All Fonts Feature at the WebKit Contributors Meeting 2023.